jpverkamp/blog/content/programming/2017/2017-12-13-dynamic-automatic-proxy.md

 - Dotfiles
 - Proxies
 ---
 On of the advantages of working in computer programming is that I can work from anywhere I have a computer and an internet connection.
-One of the disadvantages is that many of the resources that I need to do my job are locked to only be accessible within a specific network (albeit with a {{< wikipedia "bastion host" >}}).
+One of the disadvantages is that many of the resources that I need to do my job are locked to only be accessible within a specific network (albeit with a [[wiki:bastion host]]()).

 I long ago set up my SSH config to create an SSH tunnel and I can proxy many applications through that just by setting the `HTTP_PROXY` and/or `HTTPS_PROXY` environment variables.
 The downside of this though is that if I'm actually on a 'safe' network, there's no reason to use the bastion host and I would actually be putting extra load on it.